jcu-eresearch/matrix-helpers/docs/site-setup.md

    1. Click `Commit`.

-1. Right-click on your site and go to `Metadata Schemas` and do the following:
+1. **Configure Metadata Schemas**: right-click on your site and go to `Metadata Schemas` and do the following:

    1. Confirm that `Asset Settings` and `JCU Web Framework Site Settings` are present.
 These **must** be applied to every asset, the `Site` included,